-That’s when Mira partnered with a Feed the Future project called USAID Knowledge-based Integrated Sustainable Agriculture and Nutrition II (KISAN II).
+That’s when Mira partnered with a Feed the Future project called USAID Knowledge-based Integrated Sustainable Agriculture in Nepal II (KISAN II).
 USAID KISAN II aims to increase resilience, inclusiveness and sustainability for more than 200,000 agribusiness owners like Mira.
 Soon after, Mira’s sales—and confidence—increased from the business management skills she learned from the project.

 “Many people in our society still think that women cannot handle any business and top positions in organizations,” Mira said.
 “I feel proud to be a woman entrepreneur in our community, which is basically a male-dominated society.
 I hope I am playing my part as a role model and inspiring other women of our society who are planning to do business in different sectors.”

 About 74 percent of the farmers reached through USAID KISAN II are women entrepreneurs.
 In addition to struggling with building relationships with male suppliers, women business owners lack access to capital and traditionally are expected to perform more household work than men.